lwjohnst86/analyzing-cohorts-course/slides/chapter_2_video_3.md

 `@script`

-- DON't Dichotomize!!
-    - Don't convert continuous to discrete.
-There could be non-linear relationships
-    - eg with BMI or age...
-    - unless data values look like it could or if a confounder in model.. (e.g. cigarettes)
-    - show visual of why dich is wrong (point with colours of categories)
-- Categorical variable modication:
-    - sometimes some categories are too small, so sometimes for model interpretation and generalizability, grouping categories makes sense, and to also balance the sample between groups.
-    - Use sex as an example
 - Know the various tools to transform the data and when is more appropriate to use them
     - Know to be very careful of ever converting continuous into discrete